 Students conduct a personal study of work where they choose their own starting point to investigate.
 Students undertake in-depth primary and secondary research and create studies and responses to order to demonstrate their findings.
 Students are encouraged to seek knowledge from past and present practitioners to help build their own skills, in order to produce successful final composition pieces.
 During this process, students produce a sketchbook of research, findings, samples, and designs like a designer in the industry would use.
 Students will also creating an extended piece of formal writing analysing a chosen topic, which will help develop their knowledge of industrial practitioners.

 With the iterative design process fully embedded, it allows students to identify real world design opportunities.
 In a similar format to the GCSE, students will create a coursework piece based on a real world problem they have chosen and design something to solve this.
 Pupils will be given freedom to write challenging design briefs, using them to create quality and demanding products.
 They will learn about design and manufacture processes in industry in order to prepare them for design based university courses or careers.
 Students will also have the opportunity to become proficient in industry standard equipment, including CAD/CAM, to develop designs from concepts to realisation.

 Students complete an examination unit of work presented by the exam board.
 Students select their own brief to investigate and undertake in-depth primary and secondary research, cultural studies and responses to order to demonstrate their findings.
 Students are encouraged to seek knowledge from past and present practitioners to help build their own skills in order to produce successful final composition pieces with the exam timeframe.
-This can vary from creating a piece of fashion such as a dress/artistic wall hanging and window display.
+This can vary from creating a fashion or interior or textiles art piece.

 Qualifications we offer at KS4 and KS5